dk268/dog-show-3/README.md

 I chose to make `dogSelections` instances of a class to demonstrate a use for the class.\
 This is not optimal, though, because it puts non-serializable data into the Redux store.\
-It should demonstrate, to some degree, fluency with use of classes.\
+It should demonstrate, however, to some degree, fluency with use of classes.\
 \
 I chose to use a higher-order component because the requirements required it.\
 I didn't find a place in the application where I thought it was the right choice, so I shoehorned it in.